TheRealDrDre/ComputationalPsychiatry/README.md

-# ComputationalPsychiatry
+# Computational Psychiatry
-Code and Examples for the Computational Psychiatry Course
+Code and Examples for the POSYCH448C Computational Psychiatry Course